Home Vancouver Events Calendar Festivals and Events in Vancouver Fort Langley May Day Parade and Fair

 Some of the best places to watch the parade are in the heart of the town along Mavis Street between Church Street and Glover Road, or anywhere along Glover, especially between Mavis and a few blocks past the cemetery.

-Near the cemetery and just past it on Glover there are trees with considerable foliage, so an especially good area if there’s a chance of rain and you don’t have an umbrella.
+Near the cemetery and just past it on Glover, there are trees with considerable foliage, so it’s an especially good area if there’s a chance of rain and you don’t have an umbrella.

-At the parade expect some entries giving out free candy, a few marching bands and community-group trucks and floats.
+At the parade, expect some entries handing out free candy, a few marching bands, and community group trucks and floats.
 There are also the Fort Langley May Day Queen and runner-up contestants, local politicians waving from their cars and numerous classic and antique vehicles.
 There are more tractors and heritage farm equipment than almost any other Lower Mainland parade.

-From start to finish, the parade most years lasts for about 80 to 90 minutes.
+From start to finish, the parade lasts for about 90 minutes most years.

 Antique Truck at Fort Langley Parade